brpaz/vscode-contextual-snips/README.md

 You can override this location, by setting the  ```contextual-snips.snippets-path``` in the Settings.

 Then you need to create your snippets json files in that location.
 You can organize everything on a single file or create multiple files.
-Iy´s up to you and this extension doesn´t care.
+It's really up to you and this extension doesn´t care.

 The snippet format is similar to the VS Code format, but with the extra `context` field as mentioned.